The Renters’ Rights Act 2025. Everything that changed for tenants in England.

 Rent repayment orders extended

-The maximum RRO award increases from 12 to 24 months' rent.
-Grounds for applying are expanded to cover new offences under the Act — including serving an invalid notice and failing to register under the new Landlord Database.
+The maximum RRO award has increased from 12 to 24 months' rent (for offences committed or continuing on or after 1 May 2026).
+Grounds for applying have been expanded to cover new offences under the Act — including serving an invalid notice and failing to register under the new Landlord Database once it is live (expected late 2026).

 Landlord Database introduced

-All private landlords in England must register on the new Landlord Database (formerly Rogue Landlord Database).
-Failure to register is an offence and may be grounds for a rent repayment order.
+All private landlords in England will be required to register on the new PRS Database (formerly Rogue Landlord Database) when it launches.
+The phased regional rollout is expected to begin late 2026, with exact dates confirmed by secondary legislation.
+Failure to register once live will be an offence and may be grounds for a rent repayment order.

 Renters' Rights Act 2025